 But how much more would your friends benefit if you honestly told them you think they’re not ready for that new job, or where they lack key skills as an entrepreneur?
 If you look at the company Ray’s built, it becomes evident that it’s a lot.

 Lesson 3: The best companies are idea meritocracies.

-What radical truthfulness and transparency enable, whether you can instill them in a company, community, or your family, is what Ray calls an idea meritocracy.
+Radical truthfulness and transparency enable what Ray calls an idea meritocracy.
 An idea meritocracy is a place where the best ideas win.
 Especially in entrepreneurship, this is key.
-The quicker you can separate the wheat from the chaff and execute only the best suggestions, the faster you move forward.
+The quicker you can separate the wheat from the chaff, the better.
+Execute only the best suggestions, and you’ll make progress faster.

-First, in order to get access to all ideas, your environment must help them come out, for example by giving employees a safe space to express what they think.
-Second, those ideas must then be judged accurately, in order to choose which ones to implement.
+First, in order to get access to all ideas, your environment must help them come out.
+You must give employees a safe space to express what they think.
+Second, the team must then judge those ideas accurately in order to choose which ones to implement.

 At Bridgewater, Ray has created an algorithm-supported system that records peoples’ thoughts and opinions.
 It also tracks them over time to calculate a believability score, so that decisions are based not on majority votes, but on what the most credible people have to say about the specific issue.

 That’s how Ray built a company whose actions are fundamentally grounded in reality and the outcome speaks for itself.

 So far, I’ve only gotten a glimpse of Ray’s work through his features around the web, some interviews, his TED talk, and some of his content.
 However, the minute I heard he had a book coming out, I put it on my Amazon wish list.
 The level of detail in Principles is staggering and I can’t wait to dig into this treasure chest of wisdom.
 Who knows, by the time you read this, I’ve probably already turned it upside down 😉

 What else can you learn from the blinks?

 - What you can learn from nature about using principles